-The headteacher monitors the effectiveness of this policy on a regular basis.
+The Headteacher monitors the effectiveness of this policy on a regular basis.
 S/he also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.

 The school keeps a variety of records of incidents of misbehaviour.
-Members of staff record incidents on a consequence card.
-Staff may also use the blue form 'if in doubt, write it down'.
+All members of staff record incidents on CPOMS.